-- name: Name of the service to be registered. - class-name: Name of the class that you develop for your service. - properties: This element includes the custom properties that you can add to your service.
+- name: Name of the service to be registered. - class-name: Name of the class that you develop for your service. - properties: The custom properties that you can add to your service.
 You enable/disable these properties and set their values using this element. - configuration: You can include configuration items which you develop using the Config object in your code.

-21.17 Management Center Configuration
+23.18 Management Center Configuration

-This configuration is used to enable/disable Hazelcast Management Center and specify a time frequency for which the tool is updated with the cluster information.
+Management Center configuration is used to enable/disable Hazelcast Management Center and specify a time frequency for which the tool is updated with the cluster information.